 There’s not much in it!
-Both are great commission-free trading platforms, you can’t go wrong with either.
+Both are great low cost trading platforms, you can’t go wrong with either.
 However if we had to choose, we’d pick Trading 212.
 It’s cheaper overall, has better customer service, and a tax-free ISA.
 If you’re looking to buy crypto, your only option is eToro.

 eToro and Trading 212 are wiping the floor with expensive traditional trading companies.
-Commission-free trading is the future and these guys both do it.
+Low cost trading is the future and these guys both do it.
 But which one is ultimately the best, and which is right for you?

 eToro vs Trading 212